 According to a.o.
 Stiebels & Wunderlich (1994:962, n9) and Geilfuß-Wolfgang (1998:581), ge- prefixation in German (and in Yiddish too, it would seem) requires the immediately following syllable to have a (main) stress, something which is incompatible with Yiddish and German (and Dutch) verbs in -ir(n)/-ier(en), where -ir-/-ier- receives the main stress.
-I therefore conclude that the exception in (72) is independent from the correspondence between the occurrence of ge- in the participle and the leaving behind of the particle in V2-contexts4 5.
+I therefore conclude that the exception in (76) is independent from the correspondence Vikner: SOV/SVO & Verb Particles in Danish, German & Yiddish, p.
+21 between the occurrence of ge- in the participle and the leaving behind of the particle in V2-contexts4 5.